Jeff Hardeveld

 Jeff Hardeveld (born 27 February 1995) is a Dutch professional footballer who plays as a left-back for club Telstar.

+He began his senior career with FC Utrecht after joining from Feyenoord's academy, and has since played for Heracles Almelo and FC Emmen.
+Despite showing promise early in his career, his progress was repeatedly hampered by serious knee injuries.

 Club career

+Youth career

-Hardeveld began his football career playing in the youth system of Vitesse Delft before joining the Feyenoord academy, starting with the under-8s.
+Hardeveld began his football career playing in the youth system of Vitesse Delft before joining Feyenoord's academy, starting with the under-8s.
 In early 2014, he was named on the bench for Feyenoord's first team during a home match against NEC.

+Utrecht

 In 2014, Hardeveld signed with Utrecht, where his time was marred by injuries.
 He made his professional debut on 20 December 2014, in an Eredivisie match against AZ, featuring in 15 matches that season.
 However, injuries restricted him to just one official appearance the following season.
 Despite his struggles, Utrecht extended his contract, showing faith in his potential.

 After returning from a severe knee injury in March 2016, Hardeveld was forced to withdraw at halftime during a KNVB Cup match against VVSB, requiring surgery that ruled him out for the remainder of the season.
 In August 2016, another setback prolonged his rehabilitation by an additional 12 months.

-On 27 July 2017, Hardeveld signed a two-year contract with an option for an additional season with Heracles Almelo in July 2017.
+Heracles Almelo

+After FC Utrecht signed defenders Dario Đumić and Urby Emanuelson in the summer of 2017, Hardeveld fell out of favour and was deemed surplus to requirements.
+He subsequently joined Heracles Almelo, signing a two-year contract with an option for a third season.

+In April 2019, Hardeveld and teammate Tim Breukers agreed new one-year contracts with Heracles, extending their stays at the club until the summer of 2020.
+Hardeveld's deal also included an option for a further season.

+Emmen

-On 29 June 2021, he moved to Emmen on a two-year contract with an option for the third year.
+On 29 June 2021, Hardeveld joined FC Emmen on a two-year contract with an option for the third year.
+His first half of the season was disrupted by injuries, limiting him to four appearances, and he was sent off in one of those matches.
+During that game, Shona Shukrula—whom Hardeveld later married in June 2023—served as the fourth official.

-On 2 September 2024, Hardeveld joined Eerste Divisie club Telstar.
-He made his debut for the club on 8 September, replacing Devon Koswal in the 68th minute of a 4–0 win over MVV.
+That season, Emmen secured promotion to the Eredivisie.
+However, on 10 September 2022, Hardeveld suffered another serious cruciate ligament injury during a league match against Excelsior, the third of his career.

+After eleven months of rehabilitation, he returned to action on 11 August 2023 in Emmen's opening match of the season against Cambuur following the club's relegation to the Eerste Divisie.
+He marked his return by scoring the goal that made it 2–0.